Table of Contents

 function claimVotingTokens() external

-// Execute a successful proposal
+// Execute passed proposal after election ends

 function execute() external

-function isVoteAddress(address addr) external view returns (bool)
+function isExpired() public view returns (bool)

 // Check if election is currently active

-function isElectionActive() external virtual view returns (bool)
+function isElectionActive() public view returns (bool)

 Proposal Types